arshiasharma/GameOfLife/README.md

 This program uses a Makefile to compile, type make all in your terminal and ./assignment2 to run.

+This program runs completely, with all the modes and user inputs and correct output depending on what the user chooses.

 I worked alone on this assignment, all code used was purely my own with help from office hours and the sources I used which are listed below:

 * [Converting char to int](https://stackoverflow.com/questions/5029840/convert-char-to-int-in-c-and-c)